Student Code of Conduct | ser-ninos

 • Loss of privileges

-• Sending the student to the office, other assigned area, or to in-school suspension
+• Sending the student to the office, another assigned area, or to in-school suspension

 • Detention